-Risks are those events that evaluators, (after examining scenarios, WBS, or processes), determine would adversely affect the program.
-Evaluators may initially rank events by probability of occurrence based on a judgment of consequence before beginning analysis to focus on those most critical.
+Risks are those events that evaluators (after examining scenarios, WBS, or processes) determine would adversely affect the program.
+Evaluators may initially rank events by probability and consequence of occurrence before beginning analysis to focus on those most critical.

 Risk analysis is a technical and systematic process to examine identified risks, isolate causes, determine the relationship to other risks, and express the impact in terms of probability and consequences.